 Wherever you go, grab lunch before heading out with help from Green Blade Bakery (which makes its naturally leavened breads from scratch) or Green Springs Market (known for sandwiches piled high with fresh ingredients) — both in Klamath Falls.

-Can’t decide between sky-high adventure and on-the-water fun?
+If you could zip through the trees or paddle a crystal-clear lake, what would you choose?
 Crater Lake ZipLine’s all-day, all-inclusive tour delivers both.
 The outfitter’s one-of-a-kind Skyak package gets you on the water for a kayak tour of Malone Springs, just north of Upper Klamath Lake.
 It includes lunch and caps off the day with a three-hour zipline canopy tour that affords aerial views of the region’s most iconic sights, like Upper Klamath Lake, Mount McLoughlin and the rim of Crater Lake.
-The little ones in your crew will love Sasquatch Hollow, designed for children ages 5 to 12.
-The challenge course includes four ziplines, a suspension bridge, rope crossing and more.
+The little ones in your crew will love the Kid’s Zipline Adventure Park, designed for children ages 5 to 12.

 Paddle Through Crystal-Clear Creeks